apigee/apigeetool-node/README.md

 (optional) Limit for the maximum number of operations performed concurrently.
 Currently this only affects file uploads in the `deploynodeapp` command.
 Defaults to 4.

+`--json  -j`
+(optional) Formats the command's response as a JSON object.

 `--organization  -o`
 (required) The name of the organization to deploy to.
 May be set as an environment variable APIGEE_ORGANIZATION.